Skip to main content

 Namecheap Private Email is the "good enough" option that's already in your cart when you buy a domain.

 But if email is how you win clients, send invoices, and stay in touch with your team, "good enough" has a cost.
 One email in spam can mean a lost deal.
-MailAfiniti costs $0.01/month more and removes the guesswork, gives you real human support, and migrates you for free.
+Namecheap may win on the sticker price once the bundle and promo line up, but MailAfiniti removes the guesswork: flat pricing with no renewal jump, the authentication records prepared for you, real human support, and free migration.

 Start your free 14-day trial — no credit card required